sciai-lab/lab-webpage/team/index.md

 # {% include icon.html icon="fa-solid fa-users" %}Team

-We are a mixed team of physicists, mathematicians, computer scientists and engineers.
-One of us has studied languages, and one is a chemist gone astray.
+We are physicists, mathematicians, computer scientists and engineers, united by the 💗 for science.
+One of us originally studied languages, and one is a chemist gone astray.

+{%
+  include figure.html
+  image="images/1811-group-outing.png"
+  caption="Lab outing (at a time when gender ratio was better)" link="team" width="40%"
+%}

 {% include section.html %}